The Winners and Losers of President Trump’s Meeting With Kim Jong-un

 Diplomatic Norms Meant to Prevent War

 Let’s also give Trump’s improvisational, personality-based approach its due.
 It makes great TV, which is what it’s intended for.
-But every tool the international community has to prevent war, grow economies and safeguard the vulnerable is premised on structures, commitments, reliability and patience.
+But every tool the international community has to prevent war, grow economies, and safeguard the vulnerable is premised on structures, commitments, reliability, and patience.
 There’s a reason for that: in the past century, the personalized leadership style Trump and Kim represent has dragged the world into two cataclysmic wars, and to the brink of nuclear annihilation.

-Victims of Human Rights Abuses
+Victims of Human-Rights Abuses

 Before the summit, administration sources said Trump had decided not to mention Kim’s horrific record on human rights.
 It appears he was true to his word.
 Though Trump promised during the last State of the Union to honor the memory of Otto Warmbier, the American student who died shortly after being returned from North Korean custody, he was silent when asked about him in front of Kim.